imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-money.md

 - Freud, S. (1899). *The Interpretation of Dreams*.
 - Freud, S. (1900). *Dream Work.
 The Interpretation of Dreams*.
 Complete Works, 4, 285-315.

 This article is for informational purposes only.
-Dream Insights does not offer diagnoses or treatments.
+AnalyzeMyDream does not offer diagnoses or treatments.
 For inquiriesFor specific questions, we recommend that you visit a psychology professional.

 To explore more about the meaning of dreams, visit our [Meaning of Dreams](#) section.